 Visit the NHS website for the latest advice about staying at home (self-isolation) and treatment for you and anyone you live with.

 Please do download the NHS COVID-19 app today.
 The free NHS COVID-19 app is a vital part of the NHS Test and Trace service in England, and the NHS Wales Test, Trace, Protect service.

-If you are classed as clinically extremely vulnerable to coronavirus (often people who were previously advised to shield for medical reasons) you will soon receive a letter from the Government providing guidance.
-You can also find this guidance about how to stay safe online.
+If you are classed as clinically extremely vulnerable to coronavirus (often people who were previously advised to shield for medical reasons) If you’re at high risk (clinically extremely vulnerable) from coronavirus (COVID-19), you’re advised to take extra steps to protect yourself.